-There are two policies regarding computer use in the classroom, one relates to Internet access, and the other to the Honor Code.
+There are two policies regarding computer use in the classroom, one relates to Internet access, and the other to the Student Code of Conduct.

-1. As a matter of School policy, network access will not be permitted during regular class times or examinations, except as specifically authorized by instructors in individual courses.
-During open book exams, where notebook computers are

-- permitted, students are advised to store all needed electronic files on their local hard drives. - 2.
-Students are expressly prohibited from transmitting or receiving course materials of any kind to or from other students.
-This includes exams, course packs, any course materials for individual use and not for sharing with another student.
-The transmitting or receiving of such materials is considered an Honor Code violation and subject to the policies set forth in the Instrument of Student Governance.
+As a matter of School policy, network access will not be permitted during regular class times or examinations, except as specifically authorized by instructors in individual courses.
+During open book exams, where notebook computers are permitted, students are advised to store all the necessary electronic files on their local hard drives.
+2. Students are expressly prohibited from transmitting or receiving course materials of any kind to or from other students.
+This includes exams, course packs, and any course materials for individual use and not for sharing with another student.
+The transmitting or receiving of such materials is considered a Student Code of Conduct violation and subject to the policies set forth in the Instrument of Student Governance.

-5.4: Sending Information to MAC Students
+5.4: Sending Information to MSM Students

-All emails to MAC listservs and email via UNC Kenan-Flagler and UNC Network are the property of the University of North Carolina at Chapel Hill and subject to the jurisdiction of the UNC Honor System.
+All emails to MSM listservs and email via UNC Kenan-Flagler and UNC Network are the property of the University of North Carolina at Chapel Hill and subject to the jurisdiction of the UNC Honor System.

-Students are advised to review the Use of Technology Policy and the UNC Honor Code if they have questions about appropriateness of information or contact the MAC Program.
+Students are advised to review the Use of Technology Policy and the UNC Student Code of Conduct if they have questions about appropriateness of information or contact the MSM Program.